-Cruciferous vegetables contain a variety of sulfur-containing compounds called glucosinolates that can be converted into isothiocyanates with chemopreventive activities against a variety of breast cancer types.
-Sulforaphane, phenethyl isothiocyanate, allyl isothiocyanate, 1-naphthyl isothiocyanate, phenethyl isothiocyanate, benzyl isothiocyanate and erucin all are isothiocyanates.
+Cruciferous vegetables contain a variety of sulfur compounds called glucosinolates that are converted into isothiocyanates with chemopreventive properties, including sulforaphane, phenethyl isothiocyanate, allyl isothiocyanate, 1-naphthyl isothiocyanate, phenethyl isothiocyanate, benzyl isothiocyanate and erucin.

 High urinary isothiocyanate levels have been found to be related to lower breast cancer risk among both premenopausal and postmenopausal women.
 Now a new study has reported that sulforaphane potentiates the cytotoxic effects of taxane chemotherapy (Taxol or Taxotere) in triple negative (ER-/PR-/HER2-) breast cancer by reducing the breast cancer stem cell population.